iftikhar8/thesis/chapters/empirical/docs/empirical.md

 The result was surprising, as we thought the relationship between stage and depth would be clearer as per the literature.
 For these families, the pattern supported our hypothesis that more developed larvae (in this case flexion and onwards) were more likely to be present at lower depths (50-100 m).
 For the other species, while we believe ontogenetic vertical migration patterns to exist, our experimental design appeared was perhaps too coarse to tease these relationships out.
 We can see there are patterns of difference, but the low catch rate of the different ontogenetic stages across all sites meant the analysis made it difficult to get significant predictors.

-Environmental factors were also driving the differences in concentration of larvae at depth.
-Increasing temperature predicted the increased concentration of Labridae, Scaridae, Scorpaenidae, and lowered the odds of presence of Pomacentridae.
-Salinity was a positive predictor of both presence and concentration of Scaridae.
+Other factors

+Environmental factors were also driving the differences in larval abundance, complicating the reasons for the patterns of vertical migration.
+As environmental variables were a proxy for site, it explains some of the patchiness in larval fish assemblages seen between sites.
+Temperature had the strongest effect, seen to predict both abundance and length for several families.
+This was in general a positive relationship, except for Pomacentridae which were less abundant with increasing temperature, but longer.

+[Why would tmeperature predict these?]

+Salinity was only a positive predictor of Scaridae abundance, but was a significant predictor of length in four of the families.

+[Why would salinity predict length?]

 Dissolved oxygen, which was also highly correlated with chlorophyll, has positive presence predictors for Mullidae and Serranidae, suggesting that ichthyoplankton also migrate to where the rest of the plankton are.

 Although Synodontidae were negatively associated with dissolved oxygen, possibly avoiding predators.

+Temperature was a positive predictor of length in Labridae, Mullidae, Pomacentridae and Serranidae.
+- Tropical rather than temperate species perhaps?

+Salinity had a positive relationship on the length of Pomacentridae larvae, but negative relationships with Scorpaenidae, Mullidae, Labridae.
+- Some species are more saline tolerant

+Dissolve oxygen had a negative relationship with the length of the Pomacentridae.
+- Plankton relationship to DO?
+-

 Low concentrations at 75m.
 Should models be constraining to the top 50?